IwannabeRealnerD/nextjs-starter-kit/setting_description/Linting_and_Formating.md

 # Linting and Formatting Setup Guide

-- This document provides a comprehensive guide to setting up linting and formatting tools for a NextJS project.
-The following sections cover the installation and configuration of various tools to ensure code quality and consistency.
+- This document contains information related to the linting and formating of the project, including the reasons for selecting libraries, configuration methods, and more.

 ## 1. typescript-eslint